Multicultural Visit Program Frequently Asked Questions

 You will be paired with a current student as your overnight host, and he or she will introduce you to other students, residence hall programs (the nightly Prime Time event in each dorm is a favorite among students), and campus activities.
 Please note that your dorm host may have homework to do (this is college, after all), so you might want to bring a book to read or homework of your own.

 What do I need to bring for spending the night in a dorm?

-Please bring a sleeping bag, pillow, towel, toiletries, and any other personal items you may want for your overnight stay at Whitworth.
-Although some dorm rooms may have a couch or air mattress available for your use, there's no guarantee that you'll have a soft place to sleep.
+Please bring a sleeping bag, pillow, towel, toiletries and any other personal items you may want for your overnight stay at Whitworth.
+Although some residence hall rooms may have a couch or air mattress available for your use, there's no guarantee that you'll have a soft place to sleep.
 You can bring a sleeping pad or air mattress to make your stay more comfortable.

 Can my parents come with me?